-- Provide the contract governing the terms and conditions of the purchase - Specify the relevant section(s) of the contract under which the second presentment is being made - Provide details on how the specific section(s) of the contract is/are applicable to the chargeback claim (i.e. if the "Force Majeure" clause is the basis of the second presentment, provide details (including dates) and documentation that support how each aspect of the clause has been met by the specific facts and circumstances at hand)
+- Provide the contract governing the terms and conditions of the purchase - Specify the relevant section(s) of the contract under which the second presentment is being made - Provide details on how the specific section(s) of the contract is/are applicable to the chargeback claim (i.e. if the "Force Majeure" clause is the basis of the second presentment, provide details (including dates) and documentation that support how each aspect of the clause has been met by the specific facts and circumstances at hand, and how such clause prevents or excuses merchant from providing a refund).